Restated Bylaws of the

 SECTION 2.
 ELECTION OF OFFICERS

-The officers of the corporation, except those appointed in accordance with the provisions of Section 3 of this Article IX, shall be chosen by the board of directors, and each shall serve a one year term.
-Notwithstanding the foregoing, each shall serve at the pleasure of the board, subject to the rights, if any, of an officer under any contract of employment.
+The officers of the corporation shall be chosen by the board of directors, and each shall serve a one year term.
+Notwithstanding the foregoing, each officer shall serve at the will and pleasure of the board, subject to the rights, if any, of an officer under any contract of employment.

-Subject to the rights, if any, of an officer under any contract of employment, any officer may be removed, with or without cause, by the board of directors, at any regular or special meeting of the board, or, except in case of an officer chosen by the board of directors, by an officer on whom such power of removal may be conferred by the board of directors.
+Subject to the rights, if any, of an officer under any contract of employment, any officer may be removed, with or without cause, by the board of directors, at any regular or special meeting of the board.

 Any officer may resign at any time by giving written notice to the corporation.
 Any resignation shall take effect at the date of the receipt of that notice or at any later time specified in that notice; and, unless otherwise specified in that notice, the acceptance of the resignation shall not be necessary to make it effective.
 Any resignation is without prejudice to the rights, if any, of the corporation under any contract to which the officer is a party.